Portrait of Phil Chodrow, slightly smiling directly at the camera with autumn trees in the background.

 In Spring ’24 I am teaching CSCI 0451: Machine Learning and CSCI 0702: Senior Thesis.

 I am on a mission.
 I teach other courses.
-Students might want to take a look at my FAQs.
-I also have FAQs for prospective research students.
+Middlebury students might want to take a look at my FAQs.

 News